 - The dealer deals a row of six face down cards in front of each player, and then deals each player a 4-card hand.
 The non-dealer places a card face down to designate trumps and players can call to make trumps in increments of 10 as usual.
 Then the dealer deals another 2 cards each and either player can call Thunee based on their six cards.
 If Thunee is called the caller chooses trumps and leads, and must win all 6 tricks to succeed: the 12 face down cards are ignored in this case.
 If there is no Thunee, the opponent of the trump maker leads, and after the first trick each of the players places their remaining 5 hand cards face up on top of 5 their face down cards, making 5 stacks of two cards, and turns their 6th face-down card face up.
 The remaining tricks are played from the players' face up cards.
 When a card is played that has a face down card under it, the face-down card is turned face up at the end of the trick and becomes available for play in the next trick.
 If a Jodie combination appears within the face up cards belonging to a player, the player can call it the next time that he or she wins a trick, provided that the cards making up the Jodie are still in place.
 However a 20-Jodie or a 40-Jodie cannot later be increased to a 30 or 50 if the Jack of the same suit subsequently appears.
 The counting player needs at least 125 card points to win.
 As usual the points for the last trick, any call to make trumps and any Jodies must be allowed for as well as the actual cards won.
 Double or Khanaak can be called when playing the winning card to the last trick if the conditions are met.
 The ball scores are the same as in the 4-player game.

-Other Thunee web pages
+Other Thunee web pages and software

 The Wikipedia page on Thunee describes a selection of variants.